 There is a pervasive myth that addiction is not a Jewish issue.
-No one, however, is immune, from the least Jewishly involved to the most religious.
+No one, however, is immune.
 The myth that Jews are somehow protected from addiction reinforces shame and isolation and can inhibit community members from seeking needed help.
 The goal of this program is to ensure that Jewish individuals and their families who are impacted by addiction find support within the Jewish community and receive education and a safe space to receive support.

 Elements of the program include:

 - Educational workshops held in synagogues, schools, and gated communities

 - Consultations and referrals for individuals

 A dedicated Alpert JFS professional provides focused and targeted outreach throughout Palm Beach County and oversees an active task force of community leaders.

 This program provides a caring, non-judgmental “welcome mat” to the Jewish community affected by addiction.